bgerardi20/pet-adoption-api-capstone/README.md

 * The app returns an array of jounral excerpts for user to search through and read.

 ## Technology
-//* HTML
-* CSS
-* JavaScript
-//* jQuery

-//The app uses AJAX JSON calls to the <a href="https://www.googleapis.com/youtube/v3/search">YouTube Videos</a>Open Platform API to return YouTube results.
-//The app uses AJAX JSON calls to the <a href="https://en.wikipedia.org/w/api.php">Wiki Trivia</a>Open Platform API to return Wikipedia results.

 * HTML
 * CSS
 * JavaScript
 * jQuery

-The app uses AJAX JSON calls to the <a href=""> </a> Open platform API to return pictures of dogs The app uses AJAX JSON calls to the <a href=""> </a> Open platform API that returns adoption results and contact information
+The app uses AJAX JSON calls to the https://dog.ceo/dog-api/ and https://userguide.rescuegroups.org/ API to return pictures of dogs

 ## Responsive
-//App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.

 App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.

 ## Development Roadmap
 //This is v1.0 of the app, but future enhancements are expected to include:
-* Add list of cafe's where visiter can find these coffees
+//* Add list of cafe's where visiter can find these coffees
 //* Add comment section for visiter to comment on their favorite coffee flavors or recommend other coffee types and cafe's